Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Defines an interaction between Peers.
 In FSC Core three Grants are described.

-1. The PeerRegistrationGrant which specifies the right of a Peer to participate as a Peer in the Group.
+1. The PeerRegistrationGrant which specifies the authorization of a Peer to participate as a Peer in the Group.
-2. The ServicePublicationGrant which specifies the right of a Peer to publish a Service in the Group.
+2. The ServicePublicationGrant which specifies the authorization of a Peer to publish a Service in the Group.
-3. The ServiceConnectionGrant which specifies the right of a Peer to connect to a Service provided by a Peer.
+3. The ServiceConnectionGrant which specifies the authorization of a Peer to connect to a Service provided by a Peer.

 *Service:*